lenmetson/lenmetson/README.md

 ## 👨 About me

 My name is Len and I am a MSc Politics Research student at Oxford's DPIR.
 I recently graduated from LSE with a BSc in Politics.
 My research interests are in political behaviour, persuasion and political campaigns.
-Methodologically, my interests lie in field experiments and data science methods.
+Methodologically, my interests lie in applying causal and data science methods.

 ## Contact details